manticoresoftware/openapi/README.md

 Adding one of these specific variables, is made adding ` --additional-properties NAME=VALUE` to the docker run command (see build.sh for examples).

+Please note that for Java the library used is `okhttp-gson` , some of the templates (like the readme) must be edited in folder `templates/Java/libraries/okhttp-gson/`.

 ## Specific client issues

 ### Python